-You might not want to work in the performing arts as a career, but the skills you'll learn in drama will serve you well whatever you choose to do later.

-Dive into a play and take Drama GCSE - you're about to make new friends and some magnificent memories!

-You must have a passion for Drama and Theatre to do this course and be ready to work hard!
+You might not want to work in the performing arts as a career, but the skills you'll learn in Drama will serve you well, whatever you choose to do later.
+If you choose Drama GCSE, you're about to make new friends and some magnificent memories!
+You must have a passion for Drama and Theatre to do this course and be ready to work hard, both practically and in the written elements of the course.